cloudflare/cloudflare-docs/content/stream/getting-analytics/fetching-bulk-analytics.md

 Stream provides analytics about both live video and video uploaded to Stream, via the GraphQL API described below, as well as in the [Stream dashboard](https://dash.cloudflare.com/?to=/:account/stream/analytics).

 The Stream Analytics API uses the Cloudflare GraphQL Analytics API, which can be used across many Cloudflare products.
-For more about GraphQL, rate limits, filters, and sorting, refer to the [Cloudflare GraphQL Analytics API docs](analytics/graphql-api).
+For more about GraphQL, rate limits, filters, and sorting, refer to the [Cloudflare GraphQL Analytics API docs](/analytics/graphql-api).

 ## Getting started

 1. [Generate a Cloudflare API token](https://dash.cloudflare.com/profile/api-tokens) with the **Account Analytics** permission.
 2. Use a GraphQL client of your choice to make your first query.
 [Postman](https://www.postman.com/) has a built-in GraphQL client which can help you run your first query and introspect the GraphQL schema to understand what is possible.

-See the sections below for available metrics, dimensions, fields, and example queries.
+Refer to the sections below for available metrics, dimensions, fields, and example queries.

 ## Server side analytics